Linsey Godfrey

 Linsey Godfrey is an American actress.
 She played Caroline Spencer on the CBS soap opera The Bold and the Beautiful from March 2012 to October 2016, before returning in a recurring capacity from December 2016 to March 2018.
 She played Sarah Horton on the NBC/Peacock soap opera Days of Our Lives from July 2018 to March 2021 before returning in January 2022.
+For her performances, she has received seven Daytime Emmy Award nominations, including one for Outstanding Younger Actress in a Drama Series and six for Outstanding Supporting Actress in a Drama Series.

 Early life

 Godfrey was raised in Stuart, Florida where she lived with her mother, Char Griggs.
 Godfrey attended South Fork High School before she moved to Los Angeles to further her acting career.
 She is an accomplished angler.
 In 2006, Godfrey was visiting her family in Tallahassee when she was diagnosed with Hodgkin's lymphoma.
 She completed treatment in seven months and returned to Los Angeles to continue her acting career.
 She designed the survivor ribbon tattooed on the back of her neck.

 Career

 Godfrey's acting career began as a freshman at South Fork High School, when she unexpectedly replaced an ill student; she was then discovered by a talent manager at a state thespian competition.
 Godfrey commuted to the Los Angeles-based agency's satellite office in Titusville for a year before being allowed to visit California with her mother and audition there.
 Her family took out a loan, and her mother worked three jobs to finance these visits.
 Eventually, her mother left her in the care of friends and her management team so she could return to work.
 Godfrey booked roles on One Tree Hill and Surface before being diagnosed with Hodgkin's lymphoma; she estimates cancer set her career back by two years.
 Upon returning to Hollywood, Godfrey booked several guest-starring roles and landed a role on The Bold and the Beautiful as series regular Caroline Spencer.
 In July 2018, it was announced she joined the cast of Days of Our Lives as Sarah Horton.
 In March 2021, Godfrey announced her departure from the soap, exiting on March 29.
-On January 7, 2022, it was announced that Godfrey would be reprising her role, during the week of January 17.
+On January 7, 2022, it was announced that Godfrey would be reprising her role, beginning the week of January 17.